Joshi-Shreyas/Joshi-Shreyas/README.md

 ## About Me

 I work at the intersection of **hardware systems and machine learning**, building things that run close to silicon and think with data.
 My background spans semiconductor equipment engineering, embedded firmware, HPC-scale ML, and computer architecture.

-Most recently at **Veeco Instruments** (San Jose), I built hybrid LSTM models for early fault detection on Ion Beam Deposition systems a semiconductor manufacturing equipment, achieving AUC-PR of 0.91 on rare fault classes.
+Most recently at **Veeco Instruments** (San Jose), I built hybrid LSTM models for early fault detection on Ion Beam Deposition systems — semiconductor manufacturing equipment — achieving AUC-PR of 0.91 on rare fault classes.
 I also designed sensor interfacing circuits for robotic end-effector calibration: hardware and ML, not one or the other.

 I think about problems from both ends: what the silicon is doing, and what the model needs to learn.